multiversx/mx-docs/docs/protocol/delegation-manager.md

 ### Metadata

-The delegation contract can store information that identifies the staking pool: its human-readable name, its website and its associated keybase.io link.
+The delegation contract can store information that identifies the staking pool: its human-readable name, its website and its associated keybase.io identity.

 ```
 SetMetadataTransaction {